🔻

 The Heading Tag

-The release of HTML5 adds a new <header> tag which is used to structure the content of web pages.
+Not to be confused with the release of HTML5 and the new semantic <header> tag which is used to structure the content of web pages.

 <h1>The Heading Tag</h1> or referenced by the W3C as the h1-h6 element plays a large part in the new direction of structuring content.